What to do in Rome at Christmas

 Rome during Christmas time follows normal opening hours (actually many shops have extended hours till January 6th) except on Christmas Eve, Christmas Day, Santo Stefano (the 26th of December) and New Year’s Day.

-The Vatican Museums will be closed on December 26th, while on the 24th and 31st they will be open until 3.30pm (last entrance 1.30pm).
+The Vatican Museums will be closed on December 25th and 26th.
 The Colosseum Archeological Park and the Borghese Gallery will be closed on December 25th and January 1st.

 As far as restaurants are concerned, many will be closed on Christmas Eve and Christmas Day (but not all, you’ll find many restaurants offering delicious Christmas Eve and Christmas Day menus, especially in the centro storico).
 While on New Year’s Eve restaurants are always open – but you should book in advance.